jina-ai/jina/docs/concepts/orchestration/readiness.md

 An Orchestration is marked as "ready", when:
 - Its Executor is fully loaded and ready (in the case of a Deployment)
-- All its Executors and Gateway are fully loaded and ready
+- All its Executors and Gateway are fully loaded and ready (in the case of a Flow)

 After that, an Orchestration is able to process requests.